TymanWasTaken/aliucord-plugins/CallTime/README.md

 # CallTime

-Shows the time you have been in a VC for
+A plugin that shows the time you have been in a VC for